youssefbayoumy/AndroidForensicsTool/README.md

 pip install -r requirements.txt
 ```

-### Step 3: Root Access (Recommended)
+### Step 3: Root Access (Optional)

-Forensics tools usually require root privileges to access `/data/data/`, where user databases are stored.

-- If you cannot root the phone, you'll need to use the `adb backup` method (more complex to parse)
-- This guide assumes you have root access (e.g., via Magisk or SuperSU) or can run `adb root`
+**For Rooted Devices:**
+- Root access allows direct extraction from `/data/data/` directories
+- Faster and more reliable extraction
+- Use the "Extract All Data (Root)" button in GUI applications

+**For Non-Rooted Devices:**
+- Use the ADB backup method (now fully integrated!)
+- Click "Extract via Backup (Non-Root)" button in GUI applications
+- You'll need to approve backups on your device screen
+- See `BACKUP_FEATURE.md` for detailed instructions

 ### Step 4: Extract Database Files